+31 (0) 570 74 54 30 info@v-tron.eu

 Fast and damage free docking of trucks through camaras and software

-VISTA stands for VIsion Supported Truck docking Assistant.
-The purpose of VISTA is to support truck drivers while manoeuvring vehicle combinations to dock doors at logistics sites.
+VISTA stands for Vision Supported Truck Docking Assistant.
+The aim of VISTA is to support truck drivers when manoeuvring vehicle combinations to dock doors at logistics sites.

-The heart of the VISTA solution is accurate, optical localisation of truck and trailers.
-For this purpose, cameras are mounted on the distribution centre.
+The core of the VISTA solution is the precise optical localisation of trucks and trailers.
+To achieve this, cameras are installed at the distribution centre.

-Based on this localisation, an optimal, feasible path is calculated.
-The driver then receives information via an intuitive user interface to help him follow this path properly.
-The driver is handed the user interface when entering the distribution centre.
+Based on this location, an optimal, feasible route is calculated.
+The driver then receives information via an intuitive user interface to enable them to follow this route correctly.
+The driver is given the user interface upon arrival at the distribution centre.

-VISTA does not require fixed instrumentation in the truck.
-This allows the solution to be made suitable for all existing trucks.
-VISTA costs, CAPEX and OPEX, are low due to the use of camera technology and because of good integration into existing processes at distribution centres.
+VISTA does not require any fixed instrumentation in the truck.
+This means that the solution can be adapted to suit all existing trucks.
+The costs of VISTA, both CAPEX and OPEX, are low thanks to the use of camera technology and its seamless integration into existing processes at distribution centres.

 Vista overview

-VISTA aims to demonstrate the solution at Technology Readiness Level (TRL) 7 level.
-This means that the solution will be demonstrated in real-life, in a complex, practical environment.
-Upon successful demonstration, commercial parties will take the solution to market.
+VISTA aims to demonstrate the solution at Technology Readiness Level (TRL) 7.
+This means that the solution will be demonstrated in real life, in a complex, practical environment.
+If the demonstration is successful, commercial parties will bring the solution to market.

 Contact V-tron: